Learn How to Play Soccer

 Practice on Your Own

-But again, the number one thing you can do to become a soccer player is to spend time with the soccer ball on your own and play in pickup games whenever you can.
+But again, the number one thing you can do to become a top level soccer player is to spend time with the soccer ball on your own and play in pickup games whenever you can.
 Spend time juggling, dribbling, and knocking the ball against a wall.
 The key is to get comfortable and confident with the soccer ball at your feet.
-If you spend an hour with the ball every single day for a week you'll start to see big improvements in your skills and thus confidence.
+If you spend an hour with the ball every single day for a week you'll start to see big improvements in your skills and thus gain more confidence.